Those Nervous Animals: Formation and early years

+In February 1985, the band released "The Business Enterprise (My Friend John)", which went on to become their biggest Irish hit.
+To support the release, they performed the song on Ireland's talk show The Late Late Show on Saturday 16 February 1985.
+The band was originally managed and produced by Riverdance composer Bill Whelan, and took on a Friday night residency at the Baggot Inn music venue in Dublin, which began to attract a lot of interest.
+As of late February 1985, the Galway Tribune reported that the band's ongoing Friday night concerts at the 'Baggot Pitza Bar' in Dublin were attracting "hoardes", whilst The Sligo Champion echoed the enthusiasm, but named the same venue as the 'Baggot Pitta Bar'.
+The residency lasted until April 1985, at which point the band took time out from performing to work on their next single, and mini-album Hyperspace! with Whelan.

+In August 1985, The Evening Herald summarised the band's recent success:

+Late last autumn a six-piece Sligo band started gigging in Dublin.
+Between then and last April, they built up a fanatical core of supporters, released two singles, and packed one of Ireland's spawning grounds for good bands, the Baggot Inn, seven weeks running...
+Following the success of their second single "The Business Enterprise (My Friend John)" their producer / manager Bill Whelan has had them hard at work recording and writing material...

+The band performed shows across Ireland, including events in the late 1980s in the National Stadium and Frances Xavier Hall, mostly notably the Irish Self Aid concert of May 1986.
+Those Nervous Animals never played or released records outside Ireland.

 To celebrate the release of The Mission Sessions in March 2021, the band held an online album launch over Zoom (owing to COVID-19 restrictions), during which they reminisced about the writing and recording process of songs on the album.
 Bassist Eddie Lee revealed that the bassline on the song Just What The Sucker Wanted was influenced by Luther Vandross's 1981 track Never Too Much.
 Lee as well as other band members agreed that it was one of their only songs, or "maybe even the only track, that really sounds 80s still" due to the presence of a gated snare drum sound and gated synth, which were in common use at the time.

 Lee recalled that after their performance at Self Aid in 1986, the organisers were subsequently compiling an album of all the acts who had performed that day and it was found that Pádraig Meehan's guitar part had somehow "disappeared in the mix (..) and somebody had to be called in Dublin to come in and play guitar on it.."

 The band were supported in concert by Cry Before Dawn in Wexford on a number of occasions.